shippify/slate/source/index.md

 Attribute | Variable name | Description
 --------- | ---------------- | -----------
-Total Amount | total_amount | Is the total amount of money that the shipper will charge the client.
-Price         | price | Is the shipping price, and what the shipper is going to charge Shippify to do the shipping.
+Total Amount | total_amount | The total amount of money that the shipper will charge the client Price | price | The shipping price, and what the shipper is going to charge Shippify to do the shipping Creation Date | date | The date in which the task was created Task State | state | Current state in shipping flow of the task Shipper Id | shipper_id | Current shipper assigned to handle task if any Route | route_id | Current route the task belongs to if any

 ## Fare